lexik/LexikFormFilterBundle/Resources/doc/index.md

 ```

 The `OptionsFilterType` class is a standard form that has to implement `Lexik\Bundle\FormFilterBundle\Filter\Extension\Type\FilterTypeSharedableInterface`.
-This interface defines an `addShared()` method used to add joins (or other stuff) needed to apply conditions on fields from the embeded type (OptionsFilterType here).
+This interface defines an `addShared()` method used to add joins (or other stuff) needed to apply conditions on fields from the embedded type (OptionsFilterType here).

 ```php
 <?php